fetlab/website/content/720/assignment3.md

 visualizations.
 In [Assignment 2](assignment2.html), you took your skills further and incorporated some hardware for some basic interaction.
-Now in this assignment, you'll take the final step in your basic learning and look at how to create an appealing enclosure for your work.
+Now in this assignment, you'll take the final step in your basic learning and learn how to integrate electronics with physical structures.

 ##Goals
 The main goal for this assignment is to become comfortable with designing for 3D printing and laser cutting and to learn how to use the equipment.
 The learning goals for this assignment are as follows:

-- Learn how to use [TinkerCAD](https://tinkercad.com) for 3D modeling
+- Learn how to use [TinkerCAD](https://tinkercad.com), [123D
+	Design](http://www.123dapp.com/design), or another app for 3D modeling
 - Learn how to evaluate the printability of 3D models
 - Learn how to use a 3D printer
 - Learn how to use [Inkscape](http://inkscape.org) or Adobe Illustrator